Student Worktext (Digital)

 Consider the importance of Biblical principles on the origin of the American legal system and how a Biblical worldview will impact the mock trial.
 Explore important people and events in American legal history.
 Apply Biblical principles to legal issues.

 Chapter 3: Who's Who in the Court System?

-Discover the participants in the court system, differences between various types of witnesses, and the role of voir dire.
+Discover the participants in the court system and the differences between various types of witnesses.

 Chapter 4: Our Judicial System

 Learn the differences between state and federal courts, trial and appellate courts, and civil and criminal courts--and how to decide in which jurisdiction to file a case.